star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 You may want to consider enrolling in prerequisite coursework prior to applying for admission.

 If you have not previously completed a college-level class in object-oriented programming (OOP), we encourage you to enroll in a class before you apply for admission in order to strengthen your profile.
-Completing the OOP course (with a grade of B or higher) is a great way to show the Admissions Committee that you are proactively preparing for the MISM program and fulfilling the prerequisites for enrollment.
+Completing the OOP course (with a grade of B or higher) is a great way to show the Admissions Committee that you are proactively preparing for the Information Systems Management program and fulfilling the prerequisites for enrollment.
 Please see below for more details regarding the OOP prerequisite in addition to a list of pre-approved OOP classes.

 If you have not previously completed a college-level class in probability/statistics, you may want to enroll in a course before or during the admission process.
 Enrolling in a probability/ statistics class before you apply for admission in order to strengthen your profile.
 Completing the probability/ statistics class course (with a grade of B or higher) is a great way to show the Admissions Committee that you are proactively preparing for graduate school and fulfilling the prerequisites for enrollment.
 Please see below for more details regarding the probability/ statistics prerequisite in addition to a pre-approved probability/ statistics class.